petrstepanov/roopositron/README.md

 ### How to adjust model fitting parameters

-After you are done defining program's './constants.txt' the next step is to set the default model parameters for the fit.
+ Once program constants are defined we move on to setting the default model parameters for the fit.
 Run RooPositron from the Terminal.
 It will prompt to enter the starting parameters selected model.
 Input values using the keyboard.

 Alternatively, you can interrupt the program by `CTRL+C` and navigate to the automatically generated `parameters.txt` file in a child folder.
 Use any text editor to open the `parameters.txt`.
 Set starting values, limits and select certain parameters to be `fixed` or `free` during the fit.
 Using a text editor is much quicker rather than entering model values from the keyboard.
 Especially when working with models that have many parameters.